 Starting January 1, 2018, POS 02 should be used for all telehealth services billed under Medicare.

-Besides regular encounters with a clinician using telemedicine services, POS 02 also applies to emergency department, initial inpatient, and follow-up inpatient telehealth consultations, as well as diabetes self-management training.
+Besides regular encounters with a clinician using telemedicine services, POS 02 also applies to the emergency department, initial inpatient, and follow-up inpatient telehealth consultations, as well as diabetes self-management training.

 7. Check Your State’s Rules and Policies